flat lay photography of vegetable salad on plate

 We all have been under stress related to Covid 19 and all of its strains for the last few years.
-We all have different ways of managing stress, some have turned to alcohol for stress management.
+We also have different ways of managing stress, some have turned to alcohol for stress management.
 A glass of wine here and there can be a healthy way to manage the crisis.
 However excessive alcohol use can weaken your immune system.
 The effect includes an increased susceptibility to pneumonia and a greater chance of developing acute respiratory stress syndrome (ARDS).
 Other increased risks are sepsis, poor wound healing, and slower recovery from infections.
 Binge drinking according to the CDC is four or more drinks for women on a single occasion and five or more for men.
 Heavy drinking is defined as eight or more drinks per week for women, and 15 for men.
 If you consider yourself to be in either category, try to cut back to moderate drinking, which is one per day for women or two for men.
 Of course, you should seek professional counseling if you need help.

 Sugar, sugar, sugar, got a sweet tooth?
 Cutting back on excess sugar is important for good mental health and boosting your immune system.
 100 grams of sugar reduces the ability of immune cells to destroy bacteria.
 Your sugar intake should be no more than six teaspoons per day for women and nine for men.
 One teaspoon equals four grams of added sugar, so that is 24 grams for women and 36 grams for men.